-On February 26, 1890, the Journal reported that three prominent Louisville physicians had been apprehended and indicted for body-thievery at a New Albany, Indiana, cemetery.
+On February 26, 1890, the Journal reported that three prominent Louisville physicians had been apprehended and indicted for body-thievery at a New Albany, Indiana cemetery.
 Four “ghouls”, all African American, employed by the Kentucky doctors were involved.
 One ghoul, George Brown, was shot through the heart by policemen in the cemetery.

+The Journal article from October 1899 describes the bizarre dimensions of the problem at Greenlawn in Indianapolis.
 Families who ordered exhumations of their relatives at Greenlawn were discovering an astonishingly high rate of empty coffins — or to put it more accurately, coffins with only empty clothes left in them.
 No bones, no hair.
 Only shrouds and clothing.
 Were robbers stripping the bodies at graveside?

 A man presumably on trial in Marion County for grave-robbing explained this odd fact to the writer for the Journal, who reported: